D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 <font color='Green'>【Answer】</font>

 - This error may occur because the model failed to compile.
-In response to this error, please collect the model and.log file and provide it to Horizon technicians for analysis.
+In response to this error, please collect the model and.log file and provide it to D-Robotics technicians for analysis.

 <font color='Blue'>【Question】</font>